The

 besides the adjoining house.
 1911 – City Council

-$20,000 to a sum hardly more than nominal is the drop taken by the trustees of
+a demand for $20,000 to a sum hardly more than nominal is the drop taken by the

-the cemetery of the African Union church at Front and Union Street in the
+trustees of the cemetery of the African Union church at Front and Union Street

 acquiring the cemetery land to be converted into park purposes or to be sold in